jimdodson/jimdodson.github.io/src/pages/resume.md

 **Object Partners Inc - Avantas** - April 2018 to December 2018

-> Member of Innovation OpenShift team building a ground-up implementation of an in-memory data grid system to relieve query pressure on a legacy RDBMS and enable contemporary analytics capabilities.
+> Member of team building a ground-up implementation of an in-memory data grid system to relieve query pressure on a legacy RDBMS and enable contemporary analytics capabilities.
 Database change events flow in near real time across Kinesis streams into Apache Ignite; continuous queries invoke cascading compute tasks asynchronously to implement business logic.
 Helped mentor Avantas staff in Apache Ignite architecture and development.